About

 As both an adjective and an adverb, “erstwhile” can describe not only what but also how.
 This versatility in relating the past symbolizes a key commitment of our blog.
 As a diverse community of emerging historical scholars, we strive to practice versatility and to showcase the varied historical specialties of the graduate student body at the University of Colorado Boulder (CU).

-Founded in the spring of 2014 by six CU graduate students, Erstwhile is a collaborative space in which American intellectual, cultural, labor, Native American, and environmental historians share ideas.
+Founded in the spring of 2014 by six CU graduate students, Erstwhile was a collaborative space in which American intellectual, cultural, labor, Native American, and environmental historians shared ideas.
 We believe that these subfields communicate with one another in ways that are essential for promoting thoughtful conversation about the past, the present, and the historical profession.
-While many of our regular posts relate to current events—within both academic history and the wider world—we also prepare reflective writing on research topics.
-These have included the nature of the exotic in American entertainment, the meaning of place, social visions for the future, legacies of environmental change, conflicts of free speech in the politics of professional sports, and pressing historiographical and pedagogical questions.
-We hope you will subscribe, comment, share, and enjoy our collective conversation.
-You can find us on Facebook, and you can follow us on Twitter at @ErstwhileBlog.
-Please view our “Staff” page for more information on our editorial board members.
+While many of our regular posts related to current events—within both academic history and the wider world—we also prepared reflective writing on research topics.
+These included the nature of the exotic in American entertainment, the meaning of place, social visions for the future, legacies of environmental change, conflicts of free speech in the politics of professional sports, and pressing historiographical and pedagogical questions.

 Thank you, from the Editors